alexxtreem/freedom/README.md

-#This is new script for
-#backup some folders on the server
+#Script for some work with SB and server